Nzen/SplainTime/readme.md

 ### TODO

-* use a cache to restore closed sessions
-* interpret time adjust flag
+* Extract logic from UI so I can make a jcurses version
 * interpret subtask flag
 * more tests